Vedanta ups open offer price to Rs 235 per share

-New Delhi, March 17 (IANS) Vedanta Resources has launched an open offer for the shareholders of Vedanta Limited at a price of Rs 235 per share, 4 per cent higher than the current price.
+New Delhi: Vedanta Resources has launched an open offer for the shareholders of Vedanta Limited at a price of Rs 235 per share, 4 per cent higher than the current price.
 The total consideration for the offer is Rs 15,300 crore.

 There is an Increase in offer size to 651 million equity shares representing 17.51 per cent voting share capital of Vedanta Limited and an increase in offer price to Rs 235 per share.
 The tendering period is from March 23 to April 7.